YahooArchive/locator-handlebars/README.md

 https://github.com/yahoo/locator-handlebars/tree/master/example

 This example explores how to use `locator-handlebars` on the server side with `express` and `express-view`, while using `yui` on the client side as a medium to load the compiled templates on demand to refresh parts of the page without hitting the server to render the templates.

 #### Configuration

-A configuration object can be passed into the constructure to tweak the way the plugin works.
+A configuration object can be passed into the constructor to tweak the way the plugin works.

 Properties that may be used include:

-* `format` - the output format in case you plan to use the templates from the client side.
-For now, it only support `yui` format.
+* `format` - The output format in case you plan to use the templates from the client side.
-* `handlebars` - instance of handlebars to use server-side.
+* `handlebars` - Instance of handlebars to use server-side.
 Default is `require('yui/handlebars').Handlebars`.

 Here is an example: